kpetersen/kpetersen.github.io/eats/sides/_posts/2011-12-1-brussels-sprouts.markdown

 ---
 layout: post
-title: Sauteéd Brussels Sprouts with Lemon
+title: Sauteed Brussels Sprouts with Lemon
 ---

-# Sauteéd Brussels Sprouts with Lemon
+# Sauteed Brussels Sprouts with Lemon
 I absolutely love Brussels sprouts, though Scotty can take or leave them (mostly leave, I'm afraid).
 I have found two ways to cook them that he will tolerate, though.
 This is one of those recipes.
 It's a pretty basic sauté with a bit of lemon to bring out the flavor of the sprouts.